Unleash/unleash/website/docs/api/admin/feature-toggles-api.md

 > In order to access the admin API endpoints you need to identify yourself.
 Unless you're using the `none` authentication method, you'll need to [create an ADMIN token](/user_guide/api-token) and add an Authorization header using the token.

+**This API was deprecated as part of the v4.3 release and will be removed in v5.0.
+See [/api/admin/projects/:projectId](/api/admin/feature-toggles-v2) instead.**

 ### Fetching Feature Toggles {#fetching-feature-toggles}

 `GET: http://unleash.host.com/api/admin/features`